 Skip to main content

-As the Disability & Digital Inclusion Lead for CAST, Luis promotes the creation, delivery and use of high quality accessible educational materials and technologies to support equitable learning opportunities for all students.
-Luis is embedded with the Postsecondary and Workforce Development group at CAST that works to increase access to middle- and high-income careers for populations underrepresented in the workforce, including people with disabilities.
-Luis’s perspective is informed by his own lived experience as a person with a disability and multilingual learner.
+As the Senior Director of Disability & Accessibility for CAST, Luis promotes the creation, delivery and use of high quality accessible educational materials and technologies to support learning opportunities for all students.
+He is embedded with the Postsecondary and Workforce Development group at CAST, and in this role works to increase access to middle- and high-income careers for everyone.
+Luis is also a co-host of the CAST podcast, The Learning Experience, with new episodes launching monthly.
+His perspective is informed by his own experiences as a user of assistive technology.

-Luis was recognized with an International Society for Technology in Education (ISTE) Making It Happen!
-Award in 2020.
+Luis was recognized with a 2020 ISTE Making It Happen award.
 Other recognitions include Apple Distinguished Educator (2009) and Google Certified Innovator (2014).
-He has published three books on accessibility, mobile learning, and UDL: Mobile Learning for All (Corwin Press), Dive into UDL (ISTE) and Learning on the Go (CAST Publishing).
-He currently serves as a Transition and Workplace Accessibility strand advisor for the Assistive Technology Industry Association (ATIA).
+He has published three books on accessibility, mobile learning, and UDL: Mobile Learning for All (Corwin Press), Dive into UDL (with Kendra Grant; ISTE, 2018) and Learning on the Go (CAST, 2018).
+He currently serves as a Workplace and Assistive Technology strand advisor for the Assistive Technology Industry Association (ATIA).

 In addition to his work in educational technology, Luis is an avid photographer whose work has been featured on Better Photography magazine, Business Insider, the New York Times Bits Blog and the Sydney Morning Herald.